AdobeDocs/advertising.en/help/integrations/analytics/macros-flashtalking.md

 [ftqs:[AdobeAMO]]
 ```

 If it's the first or only query string after the base URL, then separate it from the base URL with a `?`.
-If the base URL will include multiple query strings, then begin the first string with a `?` and each subsequent string with a `&`.
+If the base URL includes multiple query strings, then begin the first string with a `?` and each subsequent string with a `&`.

 Examples: